The University of Michigan Museum of Art has a new face.

-“GIFT” is a reference to the 1817 Treaty of Fort Meigs, which states that Ottawa, Chippewa and Potawatomi tribes gifted land to the University of Michigan, upon which the Ann Arbor campus was built.
+“GIFT” is a reference to the 1817 Treaty of Fort Meigs, which states that Ottawa, Chippewa and Potawatomi tribes gifted land that was later sold to establish U-M’s endowment and help create its Ann Arbor campus.

 To explore the meaning of gifting within both the contexts of colonialism and Indigenous communities, Luger painted the word “GIFT” in white porcelain clay slip on the columns of the building.

 In the following days, Luger and a team of collaborators will continue to paint around the letters, covering the building’s historic facade with a layer of white clay and eventually covering the letters themselves.